Siamang: Diet

 The siamang eats mainly various parts of plants.
 The Sumatran siamang is more frugivorous than its Malayan relative, with fruit making up to 60% of its diet.
+Long-term field studies by David Chivers in Malaysian rainforests documented the siamang's selective frugivory on high-energy fruits like figs and durians, alongside fallback folivory during scarcity.
 The siamang eats at least 160 species of plants, from vines to woody plants.
 Its major food source is figs (Ficus spp.).
 The siamang prefers to eat ripe rather than unripe fruit, and young rather than old leaves.
 It eats flowers and a few animals, mostly insects.
 When the siamang eats large flowers, it eats only the corollae (petals), but it eats all parts of smaller flowers, with the small fruit collected in its hand before being consumed.
 When it eats big and hard seeds or seeds with sharp edges, it peels out the fruit flesh and throws away the seed.
 Although its diet consists of substantial portions of fruit, it is the most folivorous of all members of Hylobatidae.
 As it is also the largest gibbon, it fits well with the general primate dietary trend in which larger primates tend to be more folivorous.